CodeLenz/Giffndof.jl/README.md

 Pkg.add("git@github.com:CodeLenz/Giffndof.jl.git")
 ```

-The examples of the manuscript are used to exemplify the package
+Some examples of the manuscript are used to exemplify the package

 ## Example 1